Daniele Gastaldello: International career

 Gastaldello received his first call-up for Italy on 28 August 2010 under manager Cesare Prandelli.
 On 29 March 2011, he made his senior international debut in a 2–0 friendly win over Ukraine in Kyiv.

 Coaching career

 After retiring as an active footballer, Gastadello accepted to stay at Brescia as a coaching staff member.
 On 7 December 2020, following the dismissal of Diego López as a head coach, he was named the club's interim head coach, overseeing a 2–2 draw against Cremonese before moving back to his previous role following the appointment of Davide Dionigi as new boss.

-On 21 December 2022, Gastaldello was sacked by Brescia with immediate effect, following the dismissal of Pep Clotet as head coach.
+On 21 December 2022, Gastaldello was sacked by Brescia with immediate effect following the dismissal of Pep Clotet as head coach.
 He was however re-hired by Brescia on 20 February 2023, this time as the club's new head coach.
+Despite Brescia suffering relegation to Serie C following a defeat at the hands of Cosenza, Gastaldello was confirmed in charge of the Rondinelle for the new season; Brescia were successively readmitted to Serie B to fill a vacancy created by the exclusion of Reggina.

+On 10 November 2023, following a string of negative results that left Brescia in 13th place in the Serie B league table, Gastaldello was however dismissed once again from his coaching post.

+On 18 June 2024, he was announced as the new head coach of Serie C club Legnago Salus.
+He was sacked on 26 September 2024 after suffering six defeats in the first six league games of the season.